-Healthy People 2030 includes a national objective of reducing household food insecurity and hunger.
+Healthy People 2030 sets data-driven national objectives to improve health and well-being over the next decade.
+It includes a national objective of reducing household food insecurity and hunger.
 Adults who are food insecure may be at an increased risk for a variety of negative health outcomes and health disparities.
 Food assistance programs may reduce food insecurity and hunger by addressing the barriers to accessing health foods.

 The CalFresh Program, federally known as the Supplemental Nutrition Assistance Program (SNAP), issues monthly electronic benefits that can be used to buy most foods at many markets and food stores.
 CalFresh is for people with low-income who meet federal income eligibility rules and want to add to their budget to put healthy and nutritious food on the table.